dwkim78/upsilon/README.md

 [pyFFTW 0.9.2+] (http://hgomersall.github.io/pyFFTW/)

-## Installation
+## 2. Installation
+- NOT YET

-## Pseudo Code: How to Use UPSILoN?
+## 3. Pseudo Code: How to Use UPSILoN?

-The following pseudo code shows the entire processes of UPSILoN.
+The following pseudo code shows the entire processes of how to use UPSILoN.

 ```python
 import upsilon